Can Online Learning Be Better This Fall? These Educators Think So

 Now, with many of the nation's largest school districts beginning the fall semester online-only, Banks is part of a national effort to improve the quality of distance learning.
 The goal: Deliver better online learning, at no charge, to any district that wants it.

 A group of public and charter school leaders launched an online pilot this summer called the National Summer School Initiative.
-(They are funded by education philanthropists, including the Michael and Susan Dell Foundation and the Walton Family Foundation, which is also an NPR funder.)
+(They are funded by education philanthropists, including the Michael & Susan Dell Foundation and the Walton Family Foundation, which is also an NPR funder.)
 Co-founder Ian Rowe, who leads Public Prep charter schools in New York City, says they are working right now with about 12,000 students in more than 50 locations.
 Rowe and his co-founders want to know: "Could we, over a five-week summer program, start to really isolate certain best practice principles that could then survive into the fall?"

 NSSI centers on mentor teachers, like Wayne Banks, who tape video lessons with a group of "showcase students" — kind of like you'll see workout instructors on YouTube leading a few people through a routine with modifications for different levels of fitness.